fchmainy/k8s-trainings-101/README.md

 </pre>

-3. Deploy NGINX using Helm.
-Now, we are going to deploy the NGINX Plus Ingress and all of the required components in a single command:
+**3. Deploy NGINX Ingress Controller using Helm.**  Now, we are going to deploy the NGINX Plus Ingress and all of the required components in a single, multi-line command:
 <pre>
 helm install nginx-ingress nginx-stable/nginx-ingress \
 --namespace <b>ingress</b> \